Rwkeith/rwkeith.github.io/_posts/2022-01-22-usermode-and-kernelmode-communication-part-1.md

 One of the biggest takeaways that can save headaches is that when `IRQL >= DISPATCH_LEVEL`, the memory accessed must be resident.
 Otherwise, an unhandled page-fault will occur.
 The scheduler which runs at `DISPATCH_LEVEL` will not be able to context-switch.
 This is because the faulting thread is running at the same IRQL and therefore can't be interrupted.
 By default, userspace applications and drivers run at `PASSIVE_LEVEL`.
 Another thing to note is the structured exception handling (SEH) usually provided in windows, will not work when `IRQL >= DISPATCH_LEVEL`.

-People can have confusion on when it's necessary to write code for the *driver* versus code that runs on the *client*.
-I'll be laying out the core fundamentals here and these can be adjusted based on needs.
+There can be some uncertainty for choosing to implement certain functionality in the *driver* versus on the *client*.
+I'll be laying out some core fundamentals here and these can be adjusted based on needs.
 Also, we will review the types of communication possible and implement one of these ourselves today.
 I **highly** recommend [this](https://voidsec.com/windows-drivers-reverse-engineering-methodology/) article supplement any further questions on the topic of drivers and getting started.

 ### How Communication Works